manxjason/ZoHo-Invoice-Recipe-for-Franz/README.md

-# ZoHo-Invoice-Recipe-for-Franz
-A recipe for accessing ZoHo Invoice in Franz
+# ZoHo Invoice recipe for Franz

 ## Installation
 1. To install a new integration, download or clone the repo